Fallacy Of The Opendoor Business Model (Pending:OPEN)

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it.
 I have no business relationship with any company whose stock is mentioned in this article.

-Additional disclosure: This article is my own view on the business model and a financial advice.
+Additional disclosure: This article is my own view on the business model and not a financial advice.